Why demand patterns matter

 Scenario modelling

-Scenario A: Midweek move to a ground‑floor flat with accessible on‑street parking away from school‑run times.
-Broad arrival window allows crews to choose the clearest route and secure a close bay, reducing carry time.
+Scenario A: Midweek move to a ground-floor flat with accessible on-street parking away from school-run times.
+A broader arrival window allows the crew to choose the clearest route and secure a closer bay, reducing carry time.

-Scenario B: Saturday terrace-house move on a permit‑parking street.
-Early bays fill; crew stages further away, increasing the carry.
+Scenario B: Saturday terrace-house move on a permit-parking street.
+Early bays fill, so the crew stages further away, increasing the carry.
 Overlapping neighbour moves compress start options and extend loading.

-Scenario C: Month‑end move into a managed block near student housing.
-Goods‑lift window is fixed; school‑run congestion delays arrival; student turnover occupies bays.
-Missed slot forces re-queueing and schedule knock‑on.
+Scenario C: Month-end move into a managed block near student housing.
+Goods-lift windows are fixed, school-run congestion delays arrival and student turnover occupies bays.
+Missed timing forces queueing and a knock-on through the rest of the day.

 Practical scheduling checklist

-• Permit‑only streets → Arrange visitor permits and cone a legal loading gap the night before to prevent a long carry.
+• Permit-only streets → Arrange visitor permits and secure the closest legal loading gap to prevent a long carry.

 • Managed buildings with lift windows → Reserve goods lift and loading bay together and confirm key-handover times to avoid idle waits.

-• School‑run corridors → Set arrivals outside peak school times and pre‑plan an alternate approach route if the primary road stalls.
+• School-run corridors → Set arrivals outside peak school times and pre-plan an alternate approach if the main road stalls.

-• Narrow terraces with limited bays → Pre‑stage items near the front for faster loading and keep trolleys/ramps ready for longer carries.
+• Narrow terraces with limited bays → Pre-stage items near the front and keep trolleys or ramps ready for longer carries.

 • Month-end handover stacking → Agree a flexible start window and a fallback parking spot so minor delays do not derail access.